IsaacScript/isaacscript/docs/right-for-me.md

 ### Are you good with computers?
 Have you programmed anything before?

 - No - ❌ - `isaacscript` is a command-line program.
 If you don't know what that is, then this might not be the right tool for you.
-- Yes - ✔️ - Even if you aren't a wiz with a command prompt, using `isaacscript` is pretty darn easy.
+- Yes - ✔️ - Even if you aren't a wiz with a command prompt, using `isaacscript` is fairly easy.

 ### How much time are you spending on coding Isaac mods?